the-technat/the-technat/content/posts/arch.md

 #### FIDO2 Key unlocking

-I'm using Yubikeys, so for me a password is not what I want to unlock the device.
-So I close / lock the device again and run the following commands to configure my Yubikey as another valid auth mechanism:
+I'm using Yubikeys, so for me a password is not what I want to use for unlocking the device.
+So I close/lock the device again and run the following commands to configure my Yubikey as another valid auth mechanism:

 ```bash
 systemd-cryptenroll --fido2-device=list